 Techniques, methodologies and implementation

-CIRIA will develop guidance for civil infrastructure owners and operators, managers and maintainers.
-The guidance will present the plethora of NDT techniques available in the marketplace, detail their respective strengths and weaknesses and provide guidance on when it would be most appropriate to use NDT for assessing the condition of structures.
+CIRIA is developing guidance for civil infrastructure owners and operators, managers and maintainers.
+The guidance will present the plethora of NDE techniques available in the marketplace, detail their respective strengths and weaknesses and provide guidance on when it would be most appropriate to use NDE for assessing the condition of structures.

 CIRIA’s guide (C764) Hidden defects in bridges – guidance for detection and management